kunegis/stu/README.md

 ## About

-Stu was written to accommodate the Koblenz Network Collection project (KONECT - http://konect.uni-koblenz.de/).
-It is thus mainly used for large data mining projects, where it manages everything from acquiring data from the web, to performing experiments, to generating plots and compiling the resulting Latex papers.
-It is also used for compiling C/C++ code, and for generating tarballs.
+Stu was originally written to accommodate the Koblenz Network Collection project (KONECT -- http://konect.uni-koblenz.de/).
+It is thus mainly used for large data mining projects, where it manages everything from acquiring data from the web, preprocessing data in various ways, to performing data mining experiments, to generating plots and compiling the resulting Latex papers.
+It is also used for compiling C/C++ code, for generating tarballs, for generating websites, and by students at the University of Koblenz--Landau for student projects.

-The name "Stu" follows the precedents of Make replacements Cook and Bake in referring to kitchen-related verbs, and also honours the author of the original Unix Make, Stuart Feldman.
+The name "Stu" follows the precedents of Make replacements such as Cook, Bake, and Brew in referring to kitchen-related verbs, and also honors the author of the original Unix Make, Stuart Feldman.

-Stu was written in 2014-2017 by Jérôme Kunegis at the University of Koblenz-Landau (Germany) and at the University of Namur (Belgium), with help from other contributors.
+Stu was written in 2014--2017 by Jérôme Kunegis at the University of Koblenz--Landau (Germany) and at the University of Namur (Belgium), with help from other contributors.

 Stu is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free